aungkokomm/CineLibraryEssentials/README.md

 └────────────────────────────────┘    └──────────────────────────┘
 ```

-CineLibrary Essentials is now an **all-in-one** preparation tool — clean filenames, organize into the correct folder structure, and scrape a complete Kodi-standard NFO with poster, fanart, full cast photos, and (for TV) per-episode metadata + thumbnails.
-No second tool required.
+CineLibrary Essentials is now an **all-in-one** preparation toolbox
+— clean filenames, organize into the correct folder structure, and scrape a complete Kodi-standard NFO with poster, fanart, full cast photos, and (for TV) per-episode metadata + thumbnails.
+One-Stop-Solution.

 - **[CineLibrary](https://github.com/aungkokomm/CineLibraryCS)** — scan the prepared library and browse it across multiple drives.
 - **[MediaElch](https://www.mediaelch.de/)** — still optional if you want to layer in extra sources or edition-specific artwork; it reads the same folders Essentials produces.